 In other words, don’t promise the package in three business days and sign yourself up for higher shipping costs.

 Instead, promise the package in two weeks and choose ground shipping.

 Your client will be happily surprised when the package arrives in a week instead of two.
 Feel free to put faster shipping options on your website, but have the client pay for them.

 Doing so will help ensure clients aren’t choosing fast shipping options unless they need to do so.

 You’ll save money on shipping and still be able to meet or exceed customer expectations.

 Another way to save money on shipping is to remove unnecessary packaging.
 For instance, let’s say you’re shipping a toy to a child for his or her birthday.

 Then you may have a lower shipping rate due to being able to use a smaller box.
-So, remove unnecessary packaging when it will help you ship in a smaller container.
+So remove unnecessary packaging when it helps you ship in a smaller container.

 Flat Rate Shipping Can Be Cost Effective